California State University, Sacramento

 Working with researchers from around the country, McReynolds demonstrated that the compounds she and her students synthesize in their lab at Sac State are versatile in their ability to fight multiple viruses.
 The agents could ultimately be developed into medicines that slow the spread of HIV and COVID-19, as well as serve as “a first line of attack against potential future pandemic-causing pathogens,” according to the study.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said in an address to the CSU community in December that a broad spectrum of antiviral drugs are key to combatting COVID.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said in an address to the CSU community in December that a broad spectrum of antiviral drugs are key to combating COVID.
 Currently, the only such drug approved by the Food and Drug Administration is Remdesivir, which McReynolds points out is administered intravenously and is very costly.

 The sugar-coated polymers that McReynolds is making could be incorporated into more accessible products such as nasal and throat sprays.
 If used shortly after symptoms arise, the sprays could block the virus from infecting cells and prevent people from becoming severely ill, she said.